abruzzi/patterns-for-state-management-in-react/README.md

 In this rendition, the `DropdownTailwind` component interfaces with the `useDropdown` hook to manage its state and interactions.
 This design ensures that any UI modifications or enhancements do not necessitate a reimplementation of the underlying logic, significantly easing the adaptation to new design requirements.

-The image below illustrates how the new Tailwind styled dropdown looks, showcasing a different UI while retaining the core dropdown functionality and keyboard interactions.

 Through this exercise, we've underscored the importance and efficiency of separating logic from the UI rendering, a practice that significantly boosts code reusability and maintainability, especially when dealing with UI components in a large-scale application.

 ## Diving Deeper with Additional States